 Many agencies that place traveling nurses offer a sign-on bonus.

-This can be a great perk when you’re starting out, as it gives you some extra cash in the beginning of your travels.
+This can be a great perk when you’re starting out in your travel nurse position, as it gives you some extra cash at the beginning of your travels.

 7. Excellent salary—much higher.

 Because the assignments aren’t direct, full-time placements, you’ll enjoy a higher salary.

 In some cases, the travel nurse pay rate can be significantly higher than the national average.
 For example, nurses who work in Fort Myers, Florida earn 5 percent more than the average travel nurse salary.